 Adam The Teacher

-When the movie begins, the story takes off from Adam’s perspective.
+The story takes off from Adam’s perspective as the Enemy movie begins.
 He’s shown to be a teacher with a dull and repetitive life.
 Even the sex is shown to be repetitive.
 Adam says the following in class:

 It’s all about control.
 In ancient Rome, they kept the populace busy with entertainment.
 Control by censoring information.